EddieChoCho/tech_notes/Database/TransactionManagement.md

 * Each tx obtains locks as in the growing phase in 2PL.
 * But the tx `holds all locks until it completes`.(Only growing phase, shrinking phase happens when the transaction is ending)
 * Allows only serializable and strict schedules.
-* Stric schedules
+* Strict schedules
 	* A schedule is strict if for any two txs T1 and T2, if a write operation of T1 precedes a conflicting operation of T2(either read or write), then Y1 commits before that conflicting operation of T2.
 	* Avoids cascading rollback, but still has deadlock.

 ### Deadlock
 * Detect `Waits-for` graph when acquiring locks(or buffers)
-* Otehr techniques
+* Other techniques
 	* Timeout & rollback(deadlock detection)
 		* Assume Ti wants a lock that Tj holds
 		* Ti waits for the lock